gogo/protobuf/Readme.md

     protoc-gen-gogofaster (same as gogofast, without XXX_unrecognized, less pointer fields) protoc-gen-gogoslick (same as gogofaster, but with generated string, gostring and equal methods)

-### Getting started (I want more customization power over fields, speed, other serialization formats and tests, etc.)

-Please visit the [homepage](http://gogo.github.io) for more documentation.

-### Installation

-To install it, you must first have Go (at least version 1.3.3) installed (see [http://golang.org/doc/install](http://golang.org/doc/install)).
-Go 1.4.2, 1.5.4, 1.6.3 and 1.7 are continiuosly tested.

-Next, install the standard protocol buffer implementation from [https://github.com/google/protobuf](https://github.com/google/protobuf).
-Most versions from 2.3.1 should not give any problems, but 2.5.0, 2.6.1 and 3 are continuously tested.

-Finally run:
+Installing any of these binaries is easy.
+Simply run:

     go get github.com/gogo/protobuf/proto
+    go get github.com/gogo/protobuf/{binary}
+    go get github.com/gogo/protobuf/gogoproto

+These binaries allow you to using gogoprotobuf [extensions](https://github.com/gogo/protobuf/blob/master/extension.md).

+### Most Speed and most customization

+Customizing the fields of the messages to be the fields that you actually want to use removes the need to copy between the structs you use and structs you use to serialize. gogoprotobuf also offers more serialization formats and generation of tests and even more methods.

+Please visit the [extensions](https://github.com/gogo/protobuf/blob/master/extension.md) page for more documentation.

+Install protoc-gen-gogo:

+    go get github.com/gogo/protobuf/proto
     go get github.com/gogo/protobuf/protoc-gen-gogo
     go get github.com/gogo/protobuf/gogoproto

-### Proto3
+## Proto3

-Proto3 is supported, but most of the new native types are not supported yet.
+Proto3 is supported, but the new well known types are not supported yet.
 [See Proto3 Issue](https://github.com/gogo/protobuf/issues/57) for more details.

-### GRPC
+## GRPC

 It works the same as golang/protobuf, simply specify the plugin.
 Here is an example using gofast: